sirkrouph-dev/rag-engine/docs/development/architecture.md

 # System Architecture

+> **⚠️ EXPERIMENTAL ARCHITECTURE ⚠️**
+>
+> **This architecture is currently under active development.
+Components and interfaces may change significantly.**

-The RAG Engine follows a modular, event-driven architecture designed for scalability, maintainability, and extensibility.
+The RAG Engine follows a modular, event-driven architecture designed for flexibility, maintainability, and extensibility during the experimental phase.

 ## High-Level Architecture